Pinkerton (album): Background

+In 1994, after the multi-platinum success of Weezer's self-titled debut album (also known as the Blue Album), Weezer took a break from touring for Christmas.
+The singer and songwriter, Rivers Cuomo, felt limited by rock music.
+Every night, after performing with Weezer, he listened to Giacomo Puccini's 1904 opera Madama Butterfly; the "depth of emotion and sadness and tragedy" inspired him to go further with his music.

-In 1994, after the multi-platinum success of Weezer's self-titled debut album, Weezer took a break from touring for Christmas.
-In his home state of Connecticut, songwriter Rivers Cuomo began preparing material for Weezer's next album using an 8-track recorder.
-His original concept was a science fiction rock opera, Songs from the Black Hole, that expressed his mixed feelings about success.
+In his home state of Connecticut, Cuomo began preparing material for Weezer's next album using an 8-track recorder.
+His original concept was a rock opera, Songs from the Black Hole, that would express his mixed feelings about success.
 Weezer developed Songs from the Black Hole through intermittent recording sessions throughout 1995.

-In April 14, 1995, Cuomo, who was born with one leg shorter than the other, had extensive leg surgery to lengthen his right leg, followed by eight and a half weeks of painful physiotherapy sessions.
+On April 14, 1995, Cuomo, who was born with one leg shorter than the other, had extensive leg surgery to lengthen his right leg, followed by weeks of painful physical therapy.
 This affected his songwriting, as he would spend long periods hospitalized, unable to walk without the use of a cane, and under the influence of painkillers.

-In the same period, Cuomo applied to study classical composition at Harvard University with an application letter describing his disillusionment with the rock lifestyle: "You will meet two hundred people every night, but each conversation will generally last approximately thirty seconds ...
+In the same period, Cuomo applied to study classical composition at Harvard University with a letter describing his disillusionment with the rock lifestyle: "You will meet two hundred people every night, but each conversation will generally last approximately thirty seconds ...
 Then you will be alone again, in your motel room.
 Or you will be on your bus, in your little space, trying to kill the nine hours it takes to get to the next city, whichever city it is."

-Cuomo felt limited by rock music.
-Every night, after performing with Weezer, he listened to Giacomo Puccini's 1904 opera Madama Butterfly; the "depth of emotion and sadness and tragedy" inspired him to go further with his music.
 By May 1996, Cuomo's songwriting had become "darker, more visceral and exposed, less playful", and the Songs from the Black Hole concept was abandoned.
 Weezer's second album would instead feature songs written while Cuomo was at Harvard, chronicling his loneliness and frustration, or what Cuomo referred to as his "dark side".